514: No Such Thing As A Computer Tower

 Drank some bad water or something.

-No I don't know about you.
-If you're a rival company could you just go and bottle your own
+No, I don't know about that.
+If you're a rival company, could you just go and bottle your own

-You could but I imagine it's probably not efficient.
-Probably the cost is not the water it's the bottling factory.
+bottles?
+Brilliant.
+You could, but I imagine it's probably not efficient.

 sort of run that water under the tap.
-I didn't know how they've done it, but they basically like...
+I didn't know how they got it, but they basically like.

 But the great thing about these big soft drinks companies is they're already filtering the water to put in their Fanta and their Coke or whatever.